pi19404/pyVision/_posts/2014-11-01-FractionalDelay.md

+---
+layout: post
-## Fraction Delays using Linear Interpolation
+title:  Fraction Delays using Linear Interpolation
+---

 ### Introduction
 In this article we look at implementing fractional delays using Linear Interpolation